mkclev3/machines-that-think/README.md

 It felt like a very overwhelming project at first, especially since I don't really know how to code, and I kept having failure after failure.
 However, I really do feel like I grew a lot during it, and I'm slowly understanding that every coding project I ever undertake will probably not make sense for the first decent portion of it, and thats ok!
 I always figure it out eventually, and what felt like a massive task generally isn't.

 I am really happy we didn't have to make 4 pieces, though.
+And at the end of the project, I did reluctantly find myself enjoying the problem solving.
+This was a good project, python is less scary now.

 <h2>Citations</h2>
-Gemini helped me with a lot of my code
+Gemini, my queen 🙏, helped me out so much with this project.

+**Reference:** Google.
+(2023).
+Gemini Pro [Large language model].
+In Google Colaboratory.
+Retrieved from [https://colab.research.google.com/drive/1d0USHZM5CdTieP3TD4wOOXmtm3fanoN8?authuser=1]